St Mary of Eton

-St. Mary of Eton is an Anglican church at Hackney Wick, London, and a Grade II* listed building.
+St. Mary of Eton is an Anglican church on Eastway in Hackney Wick, London, and a Grade II* listed building.
 It was built 1890–92 in the medieval Gothic style to serve the Eton Mission, a mission to the East End organised and funded by Eton College.

 History

 In the late 19th century, Eton College launched a scheme to provide social and religious support to people living in the crowded district of Hackney Wick in east London, and to familiarise privileged schoolboys with social conditions in deprived areas.
 The project of establishing an "Eton Mission" was started in 1880.
 St Mary of Eton Church was built 1890-02 as the centrepiece of the mission.

 Following wartime bomb damage, the Church of St Augustine in nearby Victoria Park was closed in 1953 and its congregation merged with St Mary’s to form St Mary of Eton with St Augustine.

 St Mary of Eton is notable as the founding location of the Church of England youth club the 59 Club.